salveendutt/Textual_Clustering/README.md

 ### Adding No Noise

 ```
-"Hey, I am a bunch of texts.\nI like to be grouped with similar texts.\nIf you put me in the wrong group, I'll feel lost.\nSo, find a way to cluster me with others like me!"
+"Hey, I am a bunch of texts.
+I like to be grouped with similar texts.
+If you put me in the wrong group, I'll feel lost.
+So, find a way to cluster me with others like me!"
 ```

 ---